 "All the property that is necessary to a Man, for the Conservation of the Individual and the Propagation of the Species, is his natural Right, which none can justly deprive him of: But all Property superfluous to such purposes is the Property of the Publick, who, by their Laws, have created it, and who may therefore by other laws dispose of it, whenever the Welfare of the Publick shall demand such Disposition.
 He that does not like civil Society on these Terms, let him retire and live among Savages.
 He can have no right to the benefits of Society, who will not pay his Club towards the Support of it."

 Would that we had such bold and audacious leaders in the 21st century as we did at our nation's founding.
-Would that we had leaders—brave men and women alike—willing to tell the truth about the virtue of the protection of the "common man," or in today's vernacular, the "middle class," and for that of the welfare of the nation as a whole.
+Would that we had leaders—brave men and women alike — willing to tell the truth about the virtue of the protection of the "common man," or in today's vernacular, the "middle class," and for that of the welfare of the nation as a whole.
 Would that there were those with the strength of character to stand before We, The People, and declare taxes to be the duty, responsibility, and necessity that are required of all people for the strength and longivity of this nation.

-Would that our leaders stood tall and reminded all people—but especially those who can most afford it—of their patriotic duty to this country that has afforded them great wealth and great prosperity.
+Would that our leaders stood tall and reminded all people — but especially those who can most afford it — of their patriotic duty to this country that has afforded them great wealth and great prosperity.
 That men and women who seek to hold places in our government would be honest about the nature of those necessary funds which are required to maintain and further that prosperity, not just for some, but for the entire country, and not just for today, but for all future generations.

 Freedom, opportunity and security are simply not possible in a civilized society where a wealthy few hoard all the nation's wealth to the detriment and destruction of all else around them.
 Roads crumble, bridges collapse, dams and levies burst.
-People root through trash cans to eat, children die from poisoned air, women toil twice as hard as necessary, and families find themselves living in tents in the woods and millions and millions of Americans literally die from a lack of access to affordable health care in the richest nation on earth.
+People root through trash cans to eat, children die from poisoned air, women toil twice as hard as necessary, and families find themselves living in tents in the woods and thousands of Americans literally die from a lack of access to affordable health care in the richest nation on earth.

 It may sound like a scene straight out of a Dickens novel ... but it's not.